eigerco/solana-axelar/solana/bindings/README.md

 It is vital to check changes that have been provided from regenerating bindings.
 Post generating modifications have been done due to the limitations of the `native-to-anchor` binary.
 Therefore, comparing with the help of versioning system, re-running tests and detailed code review is necessary so that the bindings functionality remains on point.

-### Current hacks that needs to be respected
+### Current hacks that need to be respected

 * The current import paths, which `native-to-anchor` tries to fix.
-Current ones needs to be respected.
+Current ones need to be respected.
 * The Roles enum.
-This struct has encoding issues if we allow `native to anchor` to generate it, as we need to respect the value bits in the original enum.
+This struct has encoding issues if we allow `native-to-anchor` to generate it, as we need to respect the value bits in the original enum.

 # Additional things to be checked